-David and Louise Turpin abused their 13 children for years until one daughter managed to escape and alert police.
+David and Louise Turpin abused their 13 children for years until one daughter managed to escape and alert police in January 2018.

-David and Louise Turpin had been keeping their children isolated from the world and locked inside their home for years, and for a few of the 13 Turpin children, possibly even decades.
+David and Louise Turpin isolated their children from the world and locked them inside their home for years.

-Some of the children were so removed from the world that they didn’t know what medicine or police were when they were finally released from their home confinement.
-But in order to fully understand just how distressing the case of the Turpin family was, we first have to get an understanding of who the Turpin parents were and how they came to be so hateful — no matter how grueling.
+For a few of the 13 Turpin children, this lasted decades.
+Some of the children were so removed from the world that they didn’t know what medicine or police were when they were finally released from their confinement.

 The Turpin Children Are Saved

 When police officers entered the Turpin family’s home, they found the children there so malnourished that they couldn’t even tell that one of the victims was actually a 29-year-old woman when they saved her.
 She was the eldest of the Turpin kids but was so underfed and unwell that her muscle growth had stagnated and she clocked in at a mere 82 pounds.

 Feces adorned the carpets as the Turpin parents didn’t always allow their kids to go to the bathroom.
 The Turpin children had even been chained or tied to their beds rather frequently.

 Between only being fed once a day and being granted one shower per year, it seemed inevitable that one of the Turpin children would make a run for it.
 In January 2018, David and Louise Turpin’s 17-year-old daughter finally did.

 She jumped out of a window and called 911 and plead for officers to save her siblings.
 “They will wake up at night and they will start crying and they wanted me to call somebody,” she told them.
 “I wanted to call y’all so y’all can help my sisters.”